dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 multiple queries.

-The DNS wire protocol in theory supported having multiple questions in a single packet, but in practise this does not work.
+The DNS wire protocol in theory supported having multiple questions in a single packet, but in practice this does not work.
 In {{!RFC9619}},
-{{!RFC1035}} is updated to only permit a single question in a QUERY (OpCode=0) request.
+{{RFC1035}} is updated to only permit a single question in a QUERY (OpCode=0) request.

 Sending QTYPE=ANY does not guarantee that all RRsets will be returned.